 A student can start at any time.
 Remember that everyone has to start somewhere and even the highest and best students were once beginners.
 Students at Total Ryu will learn at their own pace and level.

 Is it Jiu jitsu or Jujitsu, yes it’s both, jujitsu is the more common spelling in Japan.
-Jiu jitsu or jiujitsu is the less common spelling so they are both the same art.
-The modern defination of jiujitsu comes from BJJ, whose founders practiced a traditional version of jujitsu which they spelled jiujitsu.
-That art then was changed to fit competative advantages that they had or preferred in Judo competitions.
+Jiu jitsu or jiujitsu is the less common spelling, so they are both the same art.
+The modern definition of jiujitsu comes from BJJ, whose founders practiced a subset of traditional jujitsu which they spelled jiujitsu.
+That art then was changed to fit the competitive advantages that they had or preferred in Judo competitions.

 Jiu jitsu is the precursor to Japan’s Judo, a sport version of jiu jitsu, and aikido, an art that uses motion and joint manipulation to control and throw an opponent.
-When combat was not a primary concern, practicioners needed a way to test themselves and gradually Judo was born.
-Judo focusing on throwing or takedowns and pinning.
-The combative aspect and dangerous techniques were not allowed in competition and most techniques that would injure were changed to be less dangerous.
-Judo has also changed over the last century to make it more entertaining by adding certain rules etc. Aikido is also a subset of traditional Jiujitsu.
-The schools in a certain region of Japan focus on motion joint locks.
-Eventially Aikido was born.
-In jiujitsu these techniques are referred to as Aikijitsu.
-An other interesting point is that there is jujitsu techniques in karate as the founders of modern karate studied jujitsu as well as karate.
+When combat was not a primary concern, practitioners needed a way to test themselves, and gradually Judo was born.
+Judo’s focus is on throwing or takedowns and pinning.
+The combative aspect and dangerous techniques were not allowed in competition, and most techniques that would injure were changed to be less dangerous.
+Judo has also changed over the last century to make it more entertaining by adding more rules.
+Aikido is also a subset of traditional Jiujitsu.
+The schools in some areas of Japan focus on motion joint locks.
+Eventually, Aikido was born.
+In jiujitsu, these techniques are known as Aikijitsu.
+Another interesting point is that there are jujitsu techniques in karate as the founders of modern karate studied jujitsu as well as karate.

 Click the following link to sign up for a free class or you can call and talk to us and ask any question that you might have.
 We would love to have you come in a try a class and look forward to meeting you and helping you achieve your goals.